ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

     enable: false
   disqus:
     enable: true

+code:
+  # whether to show the copy button of the code block
+  copy: true
+  # the maximum number of lines of displayed code by default
+  maxShownLines: 300
 ---

 > The target NixOS version of this article is 22.11, and the Nix version is 2.13.3.
 In this environment, Nix Flakes is still an experimental feature.